Kristang language: Polynomy

-The 19th and 20th centuries saw a rise in the use of Modern Portuguese-based orthography (for example, Rego (1942)) due to the perception of Kristang as a variety of Portuguese instead of a distinct creole language partially based on Old Portuguese.
+The 19th and 20th centuries saw a rise in the use of Modern Portuguese-based orthography (for example, Rego (1942)) due to the perception of Kristang as a variety of Portuguese instead of a distinct creole language partially based on Early Modern Portuguese.
 This is characterized by the use of diacritics such as acute accents (á, é, í, ó, ú).
 The system has been adopted by some native Kristang speakers as well.